YousefiNeuroLab/SSGCoh/README.md

 ![First](https://github.com/Pedram-Rajaei/ResourceSharingPlan/blob/main/Imgs/sscoh.jpg)

-**SS-GCoh analysis in Alpha band for anesthesia EEG data and its correspondence with empirical results.**
+**Figure1: SS-GCoh analysis in Alpha band for anesthesia EEG data and its correspondence with empirical results.**
 <br></br>
 A) Inferred unconsciousness state estimation over 2 hours of anesthesia.
 The latent state represents the unconsciousness level; the state transition is modeled by a random-walk model.
 B) Scalp heat-map of the dominant eigenmodes for 3 different time points during the experiment.
 The result using SS-GCoh and empirical measures are similar to each other.
 C) Empirical GCoh and inferred GCoh using SS-GCoh.
 Not only the inferred coherence matches the empirical one; it attains it at a finer temporal resolution.
 With SS-GCoh, we also derive higher-order statistics of the coherence such as confidence interval.

 ![second](https://github.com/Pedram-Rajaei/ResourceSharingPlan/blob/main/Imgs/goodness_fit.jpg)

-**Goodness-of-fit analyses and maximum likelihood (ML) curve**
+**Figure2: Goodness-of-fit analyses and maximum likelihood (ML) curve**
 <br></br>
 A) Whitening transformation in the anestheisa shown for a pair of channels given initial settings of model parameters.
 (B) Whitening transformation shown for the pair of channles shown in (A) with trained model.
 It is clear that the model has captured dynamics present in data.
 (C) ML curve – or maximum of Q function – for different iterations of EM.
 The curve grows per iteration getting to a local maximum.